sagemath/trac_to_gh/Issue 9526.md

 # Issue 9526: implement some general improvements to modular abelian varieties, needed for my research

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9526

 Original creator: was